crxunch/CrabCracker/README.md

 ## Description

-clasher (or, the Command Line hASH crackER) is a bare-bones password cracking tool written in Rust.
+clasher (or, the Command Line hASH crackER) is a bare-bones password recovery tool written in Rust.

 clasher is currently in the first stage of production and is soon to have the following improvements: